Maps

 Stephens says that some of her people tried to hide regalia and other ancestral items, but they were caught.
 Everything that had been hidden was collected and burned.
 So she says they became better at hiding things.
 “They took the house poles that had been cut down and turned them inward inside their homes.
 They also buried things,” says Stephens.
 “People still find things that were hidden.”
 Then she shows me an old record player.
 “We even used their technology.”
 She explains that when her ancestors sang their own songs, someone would be on lookout, and “they’d quickly put on a record if someone came.”

-Learning from Stephens, as she explains the items in the museum, you begin to understand why the tours are given by Nisga’a youth.
+Learning from Stephens, as she explains the items in the museum, you begin to understand why the tours are given by Nisg̱a’a youth.
 While having the opportunity to learn about the Nation directly from a member helps build understanding between cultures, it’s what’s happening for the young museum staff that’s even more important.
 “We’re a museum focused on storytelling,” says Theresa Schober, the museum’s director and curator.
 “So the youth are often teaching as they learn.”
 Something she says helps young people build pride in their culture as well as a connection to their elders.

-Preserving arts and culture at the Nisga'a Museum | Northern BC Tourism/Mike Seehagel
+Preserving arts and culture at Hli Goothl Wilp Adokshl Nisg̱a'a (Nisg̱a'a Museum) | Northern BC Tourism/Mike Seehagel

-Repatriating Ancestral Possessions
+Rematriating Ancestral Possessions

-While repatriation might be the ultimate goal, carver Calvin McNeil knows it may not be possible to get everything back.
+While rematriation might be the ultimate goal, carver Calvin McNeil knows it may not be possible to get everything back.
 At the carving shed at stop #15 Laxg – alts’ap Village, McNeil is working on a replica of the Eagle-Halibut Pole of Laay’, an ancestral pole currently located in the Museum of Anthropology (MOA) in Vancouver.
 Thought to have been carved between 1860 and 1870 by a Nass River carver named Oye’a’, the pole was taken from the village of Git’iks in the late 1920s by Canadian anthropologist Marius Barbeau.

 McNeil says the pole must have made quite a journey after it was toppled and floated away down the river.
-And it wasn’t until 1975 that the fragmented remains were reassembled and repaired by a master Nisga’a carver, the late Norman Tait (May 20, 1941–May 21, 2016), and then put on display at MOA.
+And it wasn’t until 1975 that the fragmented remains were reassembled and repaired by a master Nisg̱a’a carver, the late Norman Tait (May 20, 1941–May 21, 2016), and then put on display at MOA.
 Even still, McNeil says parts of the pole are missing including the middle section, the decorative box held by Hagwi’look’am ts’im-aks (Man Underneath), several carved claws, and the eagle from the top of the pole.

 Passing down knowledge from father to son | Northern BC Tourism/Christos Sagiorgis

 So, just as Tait did, McNeil searches for clues in historical photographs and paintings, while using current photos from MOA to trace Oye’a’s and Tait’s carved lines.
 As he talks, McNeil picks up one of the arms from Hagwi’look’am ts’im-aks.
 He was never able to get a good photograph of the box Hagwi’look’am ts’im-aks held.
-Instead he has an old photo showing the badly done copy of the original—but he says he got permission from the pole’s ancestral owner to “Nisga’a it” and carve it so the formline is correct.
+Instead he has an old photo showing the badly done copy of the original—but he says he got permission from the pole’s ancestral owner to “Nisg̱a’a it” and carve it so the formline is correct.
 Now, he says, the next challenge is to build the hinged arms from nothing more than a photograph.
 “None of the carvers I’ve talked to know how to do it (make the hinged arms).
 It’s not been done for 200 years.”

 “But they say, I’ve got it,” he continues, “So I’ll follow protocol and trust in the process.
 I’ll believe that the ancestors left me enough clues to keep going forward.”